z5267282/mve-tests/README.md

 folders are tests
 + automated tests have a root-level file called `run`
 + manual tests have a root-level file called `start`

+tests that need additional information have a root-level file called `info.md`